 Plumstead Pantry – award-winning with a lovely view.

 My Jamii Café, Honor Oak – non-for-profit social enterprise helping young people with training, work placements and wider opportunities.

-Kanella & Co.
-East Dulwich – A coffee house and a Deli with delicious authentic Greek treats.
+Kanella & Co, East Dulwich – a coffee house and deli with delicious authentic Greek treats.
 Modern, light, bright and family friendly.

-Anderson & Co, Bellenden – Delicious menu plus you can hire it for your own private party, there is also a real cool space at the back.
+Anderson & Co, Peckham – delicious menu plus you can hire it for your own private party, there is also a real cool space at the back.

-Gail’s, Dulwich Village – Amazing pastries, cakes and breads.
+Gail’s Bakery – amazing pastries, cakes and breads.
 A real treat.

-St David Coffee House, by Forest Hill Station – Delicious coffee, plus they sell craft beer and wine throughout the day.
+St David Coffee House (by Forest Hill Station) – delicious coffee and they sell craft beer and wine throughout the day.

-Lucas Bakery – Spacious, with plenty of room for a buggy of six – popular with young families in the area.
+Luca’s Bakery, East Dulwich – spacious, with plenty of room for buggies – popular with young families in the area.

-On the Hoof Bistro, Sydenham – Spacious, with great cakes and an easy atmosphere.
+On the Hoof Bistro, Sydenham – lots of space, with great cakes and an easy atmosphere.
 It’s also fully licensed if you fancy something stronger.